ophub/amlogic-s9xxx-armbian/documents/README.md

 └── u-boot.itb
 ```

-By adding more options in the `board_configs.sh` and `mk-uboot.sh` within the [radxa/build](https://github.com/radxa/build) source code, it's possible to compile u-boot files for other devices as well.
-For instance, you can follow the instructions provided for compiling the [Beelink-IPC-R(rk3588)](https://github.com/ophub/amlogic-s9xxx-openwrt/issues/415#issuecomment-1508234307) device.
+By adding more options in `board_configs.sh` and `mk-uboot.sh` within the [radxa/build](https://github.com/radxa/build) source code, u-boot files for other devices can also be compiled.
+For example, see the instructions for compiling the [Beelink-IPC-R(rk3588)](https://github.com/ophub/amlogic-s9xxx-openwrt/issues/415#issuecomment-1508234307) device.

 ##### 12.11.2.2 How to use cm9vdA's u-boot building script

-cm9vdA provides scripts and usage instructions for compiling u-boot and the kernel in his open-source project [cm9vdA/build-linux](https://github.com/cm9vdA/build-linux).
-I have utilized his project for u-boot compilation in various Rockchip devices and documented the processes for reference.
-Here are some excerpts:
+cm9vdA provides scripts and instructions for compiling u-boot and the kernel in his open-source project [cm9vdA/build-linux](https://github.com/cm9vdA/build-linux).
+The following are documented compilation processes for various Rockchip devices:

 - Build u-boot for Lenovo-Leez-P710 (rk3399) device: [Link](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1609#issuecomment-1681494735)
 - Build u-boot for DLFR100 (rk3399) device: [Link](https://github.com/ophub/amlogic-s9xxx-armbian/issues/1522#issuecomment-1622919423)